EU to recommend reinstating Covid-related travel restrictions on US, reports say - KTVZ

 EU to recommend reinstating Covid-related travel restrictions on US, reports say

-The European Union is expected to recommend on Monday that member states reinstate Covid-related travel restrictions and halt nonessential travel from the United States and five other countries, according to multiple reports.
+The European Union is expected to recommend on Monday that member states reinstate Covid-related travel restrictions and halt nonessential travel from the United States and five other countries, a diplomatic source told CNN on Monday..

-The EU would reestablish coronavirus travel restrictions such as quarantine and testing requirements for unvaccinated travelers from those countries, two diplomats told Reuters.
+The EU would reestablish coronavirus travel restrictions such as quarantine and testing requirements for unvaccinated travelers from those countries, according to the source.

-One diplomat told Reuters the other countries to be removed from the safe travel list would be Kosovo, Israel, Montenegro, Lebanon and North Macedonia.
+Other countries to be removed from the safe travel list would be Kosovo, Israel, Montenegro, Lebanon and North Macedonia, the diplomat said.

-The decision to renew EU travel restrictions would become final on Monday should no EU country object, the sources, as well as two EU officials, told Reuters.
+The decision to renew EU travel restrictions would become final on Monday should no EU country object, the source told CNN, confirming other media reports.

 “What is going on now is both entirely predictable, but entirely preventable.
 And you know we know we have the wherewithal with vaccines to turn this around,” said Dr. Anthony Fauci, the US government’s top infectious diseases expert.
 “We could turn this around and we could do it efficiently and quickly if we just get those people vaccinated.”